lumail/lumail/README.md

     * Allows viewing a list of messages, i.e. the contents of a Maildir.
 * `message`-mode
     * Allows you to view a single message.
-* `attachment`-mode
-    * Which lets you view the attachments associated with a message.
+    * `attachment`-mode is a submode, and allows you to view attachments associated with a message.
 * `lua`-mode.
-    * Is a mode that displays output created by Lua.
+    * This mode displays output created by Lua.
-    * This is the way that we allow you to write custom output.
+    * By default it dumps configuration values, & etc.